Large Multi-modal Models Can Interpret Features in Large Multi-modal Models: Experiments

 \paragraph{Results} We present our result in~\cref{tab:interp-eval}.
 Due to the same limitation as illustrate in~\citep{templeton2024scaling,bricken2023monosemanticity}, we report the result on a 5000 subset of features with around 46684 images for caching the features' activations.
 For the random result, we randomly sampled 5 images from the cache dataset and run 10 times for IOU and 30 times for the CLIP-Score.
 We then reported the average result of each run along with the 99\% confidence interval.
 We followed the concepts used in~\citep{bau2017network} and utilize LLaMA-3.1-Instruct-70B~\citep{dubey2024llama3herdmodels} to help us label the concept according to its explanation.
 In~\cref{fig:iou-examples}, we also present examples that demonstrate the activated region for different concepts and report the IOU scores for each example.

 \paragraph{Consistency} We present the consistency scores for each concept in~\cref{tab:consist}.
 To evaluate the consistency of our explanations with the activated image regions, we employ GPT-4 as a judge and conduct a human study.
-For GPT consistency, we sample 100 test cases per concept, provided that the total number of samples for the concept exceeds 100.
-For human consistency, we manually label the correctness of 10 samples for each concept.
+We evaluate GPT consistency using a total of 600 test cases, with 100 test cases per concept.
+For human consistency, we manually label the correctness of 60 test samples, with each sample verified by two human experts, resulting in 120 evaluations.